iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/05-claim-nft.md

 At the end of this step you have defined Output #2 of your transaction.

-## Calculate NFT Storage Costs
+## Calculate the NFT Storage Costs

-In this step you are going to calculate the storage costs so that you have an estimation of the minimum amount of funds that should be held by a transaction Output covering them.
+Once you have returned the original storage deposit, you will need to calculate the storage costs for your new NFT.
+This way, you will have an estimation of the minimum amount of funds that should be held by a transaction Output covering them.

 ```typescript
 const depositNft = bigInt(TransactionHelper.getStorageDeposit(nextNftOutput, nodeInfo.protocol.rentStructure));
 nextNftOutput.amount = depositNft.toString();
 ```

-At the end of this stage you have set the right amounts to cover NFT storage costs.
+At the end of this step, you have set the right amounts to cover NFT storage deposits.

-## Cover Storage Costs
+## Cover Storage Deposits

-The aim of this step is to find a Basic Output owned by the NFT owner that can cover the NFT storage costs.
-As it was explained in previous tutorials, the minimal amount of funds is determined by the storage cost of such an NFT plus the storage costs of the Output holding the remainder funds.
+Once you have [calculated the storage deposit](#calculate-the-nft-storage-costs), you will need to find a Basic Output owned by the new NFT owner that can cover the deposit.
+The minimal amount of funds is determined by the storage cost of the NFT plus the storage costs of the Output holding the remainder funds.

 ### Define the Remainder Output

-The remainder Output is just a Basic Output.
+The remainder Output is just a Basic Output, as shown below:

 ```typescript
 const remainderOutput: IBasicOutput = {